How To: Order a Repeat Prescription

 If you require prescriptions for regular and continuing treatment, it is not always necessary to see the doctor each time.
 Repeat prescriptions are computerised and the tear-off slip at the side will indicate the date your review is due.
 Give 2 full working days’ notice.

 This is the easiest and most reliable service to use.
-Patient Access is available to all our registered patients.
+The NHS App is available to all our registered patients.
 Once registered you can order repeat prescriptions online.

 Before you can access any of our online services you must register for them.